ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 87. REMOVED Neon's Assorted Faces.
 88. REMOVED Kylin's Heads.
 89. REMOVED Ultimate Cut Content Restoration Mod.
+90. ADDED Shadar-Kai.
+91. Edits to Degreaser:
+    * Improved Mantle of Ajax by cleaning up the tooltip.
+    * Improved Swollentoe's Cloak of Protection by replacing the jank passive with one that exists in the game already.
+It also grants advantage on saving throws vs poison.
+    * Improved Jarlaxle's Piwafwa with better tooltip/reduced jank.
+    * Removed Armor of the Bear, Necrotic Conduit, and Radiant Conduit.
+Removed Cloak of Supreme Defenses.
+    * Removed the Grand Exchange, Censor of Orcus, Demon Eyes Halberd, and Breath of Yaccocmuud.
+    * Nerfed Flamepearl's Greataxe (removed some things that didn't work, anyway); nerfed the Resplendant Scimitar.
+Cleaned up the Devilstring and Sussurstring bows.
+Un-snorted whatever crack motivated Yaccomuud's Yang.
+Cleaned up the Mariner's Revenge.
+93. tbd

 ## Listonomicon v8.0.1 Spells 2.0 Edition